Senior Leaders and Officers

 Recognizing the importance of having knowledgeable, skilled and safe employees, Mr. Crowley has dedicated a significant amount of his attention to employee education, management training and other initiatives to build a collaborative, high-performance culture.
 He has placed safety at the center of everything the company does and is challenging employees to achieve the goal of doing zero harm to people, property and the environment.

 Mr. Crowley holds a business finance degree from the University of Washington.
 Away from work Mr. Crowley lends his time and expertise to several organizations.
 He is on the board of directors of the World Shipping Council, an advisory board member at the University of Washington’s Foster School of Business, and a longstanding member of the Young Presidents Organization.

 Chief Operating Officer

 Ray Fitzgerald rejoined Crowley in 2020 as chief operating officer.
-He began his career with Crowley in 1987 and spent 13 years with the company – many of them in a commercial role as a vice president within the liner services group.
+He began his career with Crowley in 1987 and spent 13 years with the company.

 He later joined the Wallenius Wilhelmsen organization, and over the next 20 years, served in a variety of senior leadership roles, including CEO, president and COO; and executive vice president for various Wallenius brands, including Wallenius Wilhelmsen Logistics, ARC Shipping, American Shipping & Logistics Group, and Wallenius Wilhelmsen Solutions.
 Immediately prior to rejoining Crowley, he served as chairman of the ARC Group (American Roll-on Roll-off Carrier, LLC), a U.S.-based Wallenius Wilhelmsen company, beginning in 2015.